18 Things to Know Before Moving to Arizona [2024]

 Arizona features 433 cities.
 They range from metropolitan, world-class cities to small urban enclaves.
 It’s also full of canyons, mountains, and forests, like in Tucson Mountain Park.

-5. Weather in Arizona
+5. What’s the Weather Like in Arizona?

 Winters are mild, and spring and fall are warm and welcoming.
 Until the heat hits, you can lace up your hiking boots and hit the trails or spend the weekend outdoors.